 For more information about Fresh Start please see – https://www.ruthmiskin.com/programmes/fresh-start/

 Parental guides for Accelerated Reader:

 - Sixth Form Reading (ERIC) Mentors

-Sixth form volunteers are trained to support younger students with their reading in Tutor Time.
+Sixth form volunteers are trained to support younger students with their reading during their English sessions.
 This is a valuable and mutually beneficial learning opportunity for younger and older students alike.
-Younger students can enjoy some one-to-one help from an older peer whilst older students can benefit from helping younger students with their literacy.
+Younger students on the Fresh Start programme enjoy the opportunity to be read engaging stories from older peers whilst older students can benefit from helping younger students with their literacy.
 This is a great experience to add onto their CV whether going onto employment or University.